Oyster Bay

 Oyster Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area: M6 Stage 2, Florida Street Affordable Housing, Southgate Shopping Centre Expansion, and Oatley to Como Walkway Upgrade are key projects, with the following list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one project likely affecting this region: M6 Stage 2, Florida Street Affordable Housing, Southgate Shopping Centre Expansion, and Oatley to Como Walkway Upgrade are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.